 As required by IC § 4-13-2-14.8, payments to the Contractor shall be made via electronic funds transfer in accordance with instructions filed by the Contractor with the Indiana Auditor of State.

 35. Order of Precedence; Incorporation by Reference.
-Any inconsistency or ambiguity in this Contract shall be resolved by giving precedence in the following order: (1) this Contract, (2) attachments prepared by the State, (3) RFP #23-73611 (4) Contractor’s response to RFP #23-73611, and (5) attachments prepared by the Contractor.
+Any inconsistency or ambiguity in this Contract shall be resolved by giving precedence in the following order: (1) this Contract, (2) attachments prepared by the State and incorporated in a final written agreement, (3) PowerSchool’s Main Services Agreement (4) RFP #23-73611 (5) Contractor’s response to RFP #23-73611, and (5) attachments prepared by the Contractor.
 All attachments, and all documents referred to in this paragraph, are hereby incorporated fully by reference.

-36. Ownership of Documents and Materials.

-A. All documents, records, programs, applications, data, algorithms, film, tape, articles, memoranda, and other materials (the “Materials”) not developed or licensed by the Contractor prior to execution of this Contract, but specifically developed under this Contract shall be considered “work for hire” and the Contractor hereby transfers and assigns any ownership claims to the State so that all Materials will be the property of the State.
-If ownership interest in the Materials cannot be assigned to the State, the Contractor grants the State a non-exclusive, non-cancelable, perpetual, worldwide royalty-free license to use the Materials and to use, modify, copy and create derivative works of the Materials.

-B. Use of the Materials, other than related to contract performance by the Contractor, without the prior written consent of the State, is prohibited.
-During the performance of this Contract, the Contractor shall be responsible for any loss of or damage to the Materials developed for or supplied by the State and used to develop or assist in the services provided while the Materials are in the possession of the Contractor.
-Any loss or damage thereto shall be restored at the Contractor’s expense.
-The Contractor shall provide the State full, immediate, and unrestricted access to the Materials and to Contractor’s work product during the term of this Contract.
+36. Reserved.

 37. Payments.